St John Maddermarket

-The Church of St John the Baptist, Maddermarket, is a redundant Anglican church in the city of Norwich, Norfolk, England.
+St John Maddermarket is a redundant Anglican church in the city of Norwich, Norfolk, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is in the care of the Churches Conservation Trust.
+It is dedicated to Saint John the Baptist, and its suffix usually comes from the sale of madder flowers for red dye, though there is no evidence of such a market existing nearby.

 History

-There may have been a church on the site in the 11th century, but the earliest fabric in the present church dates from the 14th century.
+There may have been a church on the site in the 11th century; it possibly appears in the Domesday Book where it is called Holy Trinity.
+However, the earliest fabric in the present church dates from the 14th century.

 Most of the church dates from a major rebuilding between about 1445 to 1510.
-At some time the east end of the church was shortened.
-There has been a tradition that this took place in 1578 when the street was widened for a visit by Elizabeth I, but this is considered to be untrue.
+This rebuilding without a chancel on the east end led to the church's truncated effect.
+There has been a tradition that the shortening took place in 1578 when the street was widened for a visit by Elizabeth I, allegedly allowing her to visit the Duke's Palace which stood on the site of what is now a multi-storey car park to the church's north, but this is considered to be untrue.
 Following this, the major changes were to the interior of the church.
 At some time a medieval chancel screen was removed.

+In 1600, famous comic actor William Kempe ended his Nine Daies Wonder, in which he morris danced from London to Norwich, by jumping the wall of St John Maddermarket's churchyard.

 In 1849 a gallery was installed at the west end.
 Restorations took place in the 19th century; these included rebuilding the tower in 1822, and refurbishing the interior of the roof and rebuilding the walls in 1863.
 Also in 1863 the interior was reordered.
-There was a gas explosion in 1876, in which much of the stained glass was damaged.
-At the beginning of the 20th century the vicar, Rev William Busby, installed items of furniture collected from other churches.
+There was a gas explosion in the church in 1876, in which much of the stained glass was damaged, as well as the nave roof.
+At the beginning of the 20th century the vicar, Reverend William Busby, installed items of furniture collected from other churches.
 In 1914–15 work was done on the Lady chapel.
-The church was closed for Anglican worship in 1982, and used by a community from the Greek Orthodox Church until 1990, when it was vested in the Churches Conservation Trust.
+The church was closed for Anglican worship on 31 December 1981 and used by a community from the Greek Orthodox Church from 1982 until 1990, when it was vested in the Churches Conservation Trust.